 Call your utility company to find out if payment arrangements can be made.
-If you cannot work out an arrangement to keep your heat on, call any of SNAP’s Energy offices.
+If you cannot work out an arrangement to keep your heat on, call SNAP.

 What kinds of energy assistance are available?

 Depending on funding, SNAP may be able to assist with gas, electric, wood, propane, oil and other heat costs.
 All assistance is based on heating costs except the Senior Program, which can help with Avista electric and gas bills.
-For more information about emergency assistance please call any of SNAP’s Energy offices.
+For more information about emergency assistance please call call SNAP.

 Do I get a check or does SNAP send it to my utility company?

 SNAP typically sends payment directly to your utility company.